asrob-uc3m/robotDevastation-developer-manual/en/input-management/creating-events.md

 {% endplantuml %}

-Once created, they can be sent to the corresponding listeners, either manually o through the helper methods present in the `MockupInputManager`.
+Once created, they can be sent to the corresponding listeners, either manually o through the helper methods present in the `MockInputManager`.